AstarNetwork/astar-docs/docs/use/manage-wallets/wallet-providers/subwallet.md

 1. Specify the asset to send and the destination chain.

     !!!
 Note
-        Some tokens are allowed to execute cross-chain transfer, so when choosing the destination network, you can choose the drop-down menu to see the available options.
+        ASTR are allowed to execute cross-chain transfer, so when choosing the destination network, you can choose the drop-down menu to see the available options.

 2. Enter the destination address
 3. Enter the amount of tokens to send